FAQs

 Can I switch Part D plans mid-year?

-Yes—if you qualify for an SEP (e.g., loss of coverage or gaining Extra Help), you can change plans outside the annual enrollment period.
+Yes—if you qualify for an Special Election Period (SEP) (e.g., loss of credible coverage, change in residence, etc.), you can change plans outside the annual enrollment period.

 Can I use HSA or FSA to pay for DVH costs?